jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 A think time of 6 ms is roughly 1.5x the average transaction time, and should allow for maximizing the number transactions, without pushing the server so hard that runqueus get too long, and resource starvation sets in.

-So the same test were run again, but this time with `--exec-delay 0.006`.
+So the same tests were run again, but this time with `--exec-delay 0.006`.

 Here we can see how the database fared at this rate, without and with tracing.